 The Zoom format led a few members of the cast to diverge slightly from the usual conventions of dramatic readings and make a few interesting experiments with theatrical lighting.
 At the beginning of the play, Oedipus was well-lit by direct sunlight.
 As the play progressed, the sun slowly set until his only lighting came from a harsh artificial source off-screen right.
 The symbolism was striking.
 The more Oedipus learned, the darker his story grew, literarily and figuratively.
 The choice inadvertently took the sun symbolism in Plato’s Republic and interwove it with Sophocles’ pessimistic assessment of the price a person must pay for self-knowledge.

 The rest of the production was overall very strong.
 The narrative function of the messenger speech was perfect for the format and Glenn Davis delivered it with gusto.
 The most innovative readings were David Strathairn’s congenially helpful Messenger from Corinth and Jeffrey Wright’s world-weary Tiresias.
 Strathairn delivered his lines in a mild, cheerful tone that was endearing but often at odds with the content.
-He seemed to think that he was delivering good news.
+He seemed to believe uncynically that he was delivering good news.
 His Messenger clearly had not put any thought into the ramifications of his message, nor could he read the room.
 The performance reiterated the play’s theme that acting in ignorance is dangerous, even with the best intentions.

 Wright’s reading of Tiresias managed to reconcile the character’s auctoritas of age and divine insight with his reluctance to speak.
 Many actors interpret Tiresias’ opening lines (316–329) as fearful, but Wright’s reading was a mixture of resignation and cynicism.
 This Tiresias had clearly been through all this before, and he knew that Oedipus’s passionate demands were just another waste of his time.
 The choice was particularly effective because Wright is black.
 The sight of a civic leader asking a black man how to solve a societal problem, then accusing him of causing the problem when his answer was unpalatable is painfully familiar in the United States.
 It more than justified Tiresias’ cynicism.